FullBlackWolf/TOGGLE/_posts/2025-05-01-Mature-Ferroptosis.md

 ```

-Based on all the results, groups 1, 2, and 5 were included in the subsequent analysis
+Based on all the results, groups 1, 2, and 5 were included in the subsequent analysis (R)
 ---

 ```R